 In December of 2005 I moved on to Louisiana SPCA as the Volunteer Program Director and Later Adoptions Supervisor.
 LASPCA lost their shelter in Katrina and reopened in a temporary old coffee warehouse while waiting to rebuild.
 Wile there I brought their volunteer program back up to speed, as many of the volunteers had relocated due to the storm.
 While there, anytime a bird or rabbit or guinea pig or other small mammal, horse goat or pig came into the shelter I was always called upon to help with him.
 Everyone new I had a great love and knowledge for these animals.
 My office often had a bird in it because I would protest and say they could not be kept in a room with barking dogs or meowing cats.

 After about five years at LASPCA I was ready for a career change.
 At that time it just so happened that Dr. Rich called to ask me a question.
-I have know Dr. Rich and his lovely wife Renee' for about 25 years.
+I have known Dr. Rich and his lovely wife Renee' for about 25 years.
 In our conversation I mentioned to him that I was going to be job hunting, I would love to stay involved in the animal world if possible.
 I asked him to keep his ears open in case he heard of anything.
 About a week later he called and said his office manager of 18 years had decided to retire, we needed to talk.
 Not too long after that we had a five hour lunch meeting and the rest is history.
-I have been here three years now and this truly is my dream job.
+I have been here since 2011 and this truly is my dream job.
 I could not ask for a better person to work for or a better staff to work with.